GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 Installing OpenRefine on your own Windows computer may require two things:

 - A JAVA install
 - Moving the OpenRefine program folder to `C:\program files`.
-You will need administrator privileges to do that in some cases.
+You may need administrator privileges to do this.

 **Windows**